cbinder705/TBA-Event-Finder/README.md

 link to the wireframe https://app.diagrams.net/

-This page will allow anyone to easily find event in jersey : restaurants concerts shows,etc
+This page will allow anyone to easily find events all over jersey : restaurants concerts shows,etc